 What Is Forex Trading

-Foreign exchange (Forex, FX or currency) trading is when traders buy & sell foreign currencies with the aim of making a profit.
+Foreign exchange (Forex, FX or currency) trading is where traders buy & sell foreign currencies with the aim of making a profit.
 All forex trades involve the simultaneous buying of one currency and selling of another, hence the term “currency pair“.

 Forex is a 24-hour market for 5 days a week.
 It is also one of the fastest and most volatile financial markets to trade.
 Foreign exchange markets can also display significant short, medium and long-term trends, but most importantly are generally “moving”.